-If you have browsed social media platforms, you may have noticed that collagen protein is hot right now.
+If you have browsed social media platforms, you may have noticed that protein is hot right now.
 Many people are using it and putting it in pretty much everything.
-But there are several different types of collagen to choose from.
+But there are several different types of it to choose from.

 - Type I – Used for strong hair, skin, nails and bones.